sveee/udacity-self-driving-cars/project2/writeup.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares favorably to the accuracy on the test set of 0.941

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-For the first, second, forth the model is relatively sure what the sign is, it guesses correctly the fifth sign and for the third the correct prediction is the 3rd one in top 5.
+For the first, second, forth image the model is relatively sure what the sign is, it guesses correctly the fifth sign and for the third the correct prediction is the 3rd one in top 5.
 The top five soft max probabilities of the first image are:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|